 Rather than seeing inanimate objects as just objects, Taoism believes that all things, from a stone on the top of Himalaya to a broom in the corner of your house, have their own energies and spirits (灵, Ling).

 Another principle fundamental to Dawn objects and their Lings is one formulated by Wilhelm Gottfried Leibniz.
 I idolize Leibniz and can go on and on about the many fascinating things he did, such as inventing this the stepped reckoner or designing this windmill.
 However, just like I see da Vinci as an engineer and scientist more than an artist, Leibniz, to me, was more of a thinker than a mathematician.
-Calculus was probably simply a worthy byproduct of his brilliant mind while mulling over life, God and mechanics.
+Calculus was probably simply a worthy byproduct of his brilliant mind while mulling over life, God and everything in between.
 I often find solace and joy in his (austere) writings as if I were talking to someone as lonely as I am, though from hundreds of years ago.
-One of his lesser known ideas, compared to the more famous ones such as “the best of all possible worlds,” is the Identity of Indiscernibles.
+One of his likely lesser known ideas, compared to the more famous ones such as “the best of all possible worlds,” is the Identity of Indiscernibles.
 The principle holds that there are no two objects that have exactly the same properties.

 If, for every property F, object x has F if and only if object y has F, then x is identical to y.

 It’s controversial, but I am not here to debate that.
-The absolute adoption of the Identity of Indiscernibles is critical to the entire Dawn complex and precisely what makes EvE possible because Dawn Objects shall and must be categorically and unconditionally unique.
+The absolute espousal of the Identity of Indiscernibles is critical to the entire Dawn complex and precisely what makes EvE possible because Dawn Objects shall and must be categorically and unconditionally unique.
 The principle has a number of implications that impact Dawn and is more complicated than it appears to be.
 They will be mentioned in the rest of this article.

 Although it is rare to put Laozi and Leibniz together, Leibniz himself probably wouldn’t find it too strange as he’s rather interested in Taoism himself when not too many people in his time even heard of it.
 But, again, what was he not interested in?
 Romance, maybe?